How Wide Is Time?

 —Organic meals that balance carb/protein/fat (“the zone”)

 —Giving my brain a “floor” and a “ceiling” to work with, in terms of pH.
-I often respond positively to a drink that is both bitter and sweet: four shots of espresso with whole milk and organic caramel syrup.
+I often respond positively to a drink that is both bitter and sweet: shots of organic espresso with organic whole milk and a little organic maple syrup.
 Alone, the espresso would be too bitter.
-Alone, the caramel syrup would be too sweet.
+Alone, the syrup would be too sweet.
 Together, they give me a floor and a ceiling to help my brain gauge time.
-Often, it seems as if my brain is asking: How wide (sweet) is time, and how deep (bitter)?

 Posted in